-Name Supplementary Supplementary Explanation of
+Name Supplementary Supplementary Explanation of Conforming Items

-Explanation of Conforming Items
+Explanation of

-Conforming

-Items
+Conforming Items

-Independence and Neutrality of Outside
+"Requirements for the Independence and

-Directors" established by the Nomination
+Neutrality of Outside Directors" established by the

-Committee, and that there is no related
+Nomination Committee, and that there is no

-obstacle, problem or other circumstance
+related obstacle, problem or other circumstance

-that would impair his ability to execute his
+that would impair his ability to execute his duties

-duties as an outside director.
+as an Outside Director.

-In addition, he does not fall under any of
+In addition, he does not fall under any of the

-the requirements of Article 211 Clause 4
+requirements of Article 211 Paragraph 4 Item 5 of

-Item 5 of the Ordinance for Enforcement of
+the Ordinance for Enforcement of Securities

-Securities Listing Regulations.
+Listing Regulations.

-[Individual Committees] (Update)
+[Individual Committees]